import torch

 Returns:

-tuple[dict[str, torch.Tensor], dict[str, torch.Tensor]]: Dictionaries of predictions and features
+tuple[dict[str, torch.Tensor], dict[str, torch.Tensor]]: Return the prediction dictionary and a features

 """